czech-radio/.github/profile/README.md

-# Czech Radio

-## Strategic Development Department
+# Czech Radio: Strategic Development Department

 **We create software and methodology to analyze a radio broadcast.**

-For more about Czech Radio see https://portal.rozhlas.cz/.
+For additional information about Czech Radio visit https://portal.rozhlas.cz/.

-## Documentation

-We document all internal processes!
-For more visit our private repository https://github.com/czech-radio/organization/.
+If you are an organization member, visit our private [repository](https://github.com/czech-radio/organization/), where we document all internal processes.